wultra/powerauth-crypto/docs/Activation-Recovery.md

 1. In the PowerAuth Client, user selects the "Activation via Recovery Code" option, in the activation wizard.

-1. User scans "Recovery QR Code" or enter the code manually
+1. User scans "Recovery QR Code" or enters the code manually
-   - It doesn't depend whether the code is on the postcard, or was created in the previous activated application.
+   - It does not matter whether the code is on the postcard, or was created in the previously activated application.
    - Note that PowerAuth Client can detect typing errors in this step, due to checksum available in the [Recovery Code](#format-of-recovery-code).

 1. User enters PUK in a separate screen
    - Typing errors cannot be detected here.
 User has several attempts to use one PUK.
+   - If the information about the PUK Index is available due to previous failed attempt, then you can instruct the user, to re-type PUK at specific PUK Index.

 After this step, PowerAuth Client performs Key Exchange with the PowerAuth Server, and the activation continues as usual.
 The only difference is that the activation is immediately in the "ACTIVE" state, so no activation commit is required.